coreyp1/defiant/ROADMAP.md

 9. ~~JS/CSS Inclusion~~ Done.
   * ~~At any time during the router handling, other plugins should be able to add JS and CSS files as needed.~~ Done.
   * Support JS and CSS minification (if possible).
-  * Perhaps a type of library support, too (e.g., D3, when needed).
+  * ~~Perhaps a type of library support, too (e.g., D3, when needed).~~ Done.
 10. Menu system
-  * Plugins need a way to declare that some routes are intended to be menu items.
+  * ~~Plugins need a way to declare that some routes are intended to be menu items.~~ Done.
+There are 4 default menus, which appear in the Layout as a Widget.
   * Types of menus are:
     * Static (always appear regardless of current page)
     * Contextual (only appear when their path can be generated from the URL of the current page)
-  * Links should not appear if the user does not have access to that page.
+  * ~~Links should not appear if the user does not have access to that page.~~ Done.
+  * Now working on custom ordering, indenting, & other behavioral settings.
+  * The Navigation Menu Widget needs to replace the current, static header.
 11. Internationalization
   * Stub out support for translation based on context.
   * Figure out where to go from here...